edbe777/Completed-Labs/Week_8/Day_5/README.md

 ## Objective

-The objective is to explore the CDI dataset and interpret the Heart Failure trends.
+The objective is to explore the CDI dataset and interpret the Heart Failure trends via a Linear Regression Machine Learning model to find the states with the most Heart Failure Deaths.

 ## Data